swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 raised when there isn't any funding.
 There isn't and can't be a mechanism for verifying that `isRaising` is never set to `true`, if we constrain the check to within a given timeframe, then we can easily make such an assertion.
-Again, without some mechanism to monitory and notify the test that `isRaising` was set to`true`, the simplest approach is to use an arbitary sleep call and then check `isRaising`.
-Additionally, in the failure case where `isRaising` is very quickly set to true, the test should fail fast instead of delaying any more than absolutely necessayr.
+Again, without some mechanism to monitor and notify the test that `isRaising` was set to`true`, the simplest approach is to use an arbitary sleep call and then check `isRaising`.
+Additionally, in the failure case where `isRaising` is very quickly set to true, the test should fail fast instead of delaying any more than absolutely necessary.

 This proposal introduces polling to help test authors address these cases.
 In this and other similar cases, polling makes these classes of tests practical or